 StEP Management Board

 The Management Board acts as the operations, coordination and communication (internal & external) hub of the StEP Initiative.
-The Management Board is led by an Executive Officer and supported by respective staff.
+The Management Board is led by an Executive Director and supported by respective staff.
 The chair of the StEP Supervisory Committee is also a member of the Management Board.